MagnusThome/sparnas-raspberry/README.md

 # Options

-With the option -v a log of each blink is printed out on stdout.
+With the option "-v" a log of each blink is printed out on stdout.
 The columns are:

 - Timestamp
 - Number to display
 - The wanted time between blinks
 - The actual time between blinks